Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 the health care provider may resubmit the claim with accurate, corrected information.

 Sec.
-13. (a) This section applies to a claim filed after December 31, 2018, for a medically necessary health care service rendered by a participating provider, the necessity of which:
+13. (a) This section applies to a claim filed after June 30, 2025, for a medically necessary health care service rendered by a health care provider, the necessity of which:

-(1) is not anticipated at the time prior authorization is obtained for another health care service; and
+(1) is not anticipated at the time of scheduling another health care service that:

 (2) is determined at the time the other health care service is rendered.